-In order to use your 6219-X1 ADSL router for Internet access, you must have the following:
+In order to use your 15xx-A1 family ADSL router for Internet access, you must have the following:

-- ADSL service subscription from your ISP - A PC with: - An Ethernet 10/100BaseT network interface card - A processor equivalent to or faster than a Pentium II 133 MHz - 32 MB RAM or greater - Windows 95b, 98, 98SE, 2000, ME, NT, or XP (Note: Windows 95 requires the installation of the Winsock program, not included.) - (Optional) An Ethernet hub or switch, if you are connecting the device to several computers on an Ethernet network. - For system monitoring or configuration using the supplied web interface, a web browser such as Internet Explorer Version 6.0 or later.
+- ADSL service subscription from your ISP. - A PC with: - An Ethernet 10/100BaseT network interface card - A processor equivalent to or faster than a Pentium II 133 MHz - 32 MB RAM or greater - Windows 95b, 98, 98SE, 2000, ME, NT, XP, Vista or Windows 7.
+(Note: Windows 95 requires the installation of the Winsock program, not included.) - (Optional) An Ethernet hub or switch, if you are connecting the device to several computers on an Ethernet network. - For system monitoring or configuration using the supplied web interface, a web browser such as Internet Explorer Version 6.0 or later.
 Netscape is not supported.